-The Sub-Saharan Africa-FAIMER Regional Institute (SAFRI) offers a fellowship program that can be completed in 17 months, with an option to continue working with a SAFRI faculty mentor on an individual scholarship project for an additional seven months.
+The Sub-Saharan Africa-FAIMER Regional Institute (SAFRI) offers a fellowship program that can be completed in 18 months.
 The core fellowship program is comprised of three residential sessions with two distance learning sessions between them.
 The residential sessions are held in South Africa where all fellows participate in various sessions over a period of 7 consecutive days (per session).
 The first two are held one year apart.
 The third (final) residential session occurs approximately four months after the second residential session and includes attendance at the annual conference of the South Africa Association of Health Educationalists (SAAHE).

 Curriculum topics include student assessment, good teaching practices, program evaluation, distance learning, leadership, change management, project design and management, conflict management, educational research and scholarship, and qualitative and quantitative data collection and analysis.